 Birth Trauma is real and healing is possible

-Therapy for Birth Trauma in California
+Birth Trauma Therapy for Moms in California

-Birth didn’t go the way you hoped- and it still hurts.
+Birth didn’t go the way you hoped and it still hurts.

 You feel stuck in the story everyone else has moved on from